idvorkin/idvorkin.github.io/_td/irl.md

 - A chance to introspect, and reflect on what's on my mind.
 - A chance to get some analytic analysis over my emotions.
-- A cathardic release
+- A cathartic release
-- Access to a less distorted (it's still subject to my inputs) view of my reaity.
+- Access to a less distorted (it's still subject to my inputs) view of my reality.
 - An early reminder for when my world view is getting both too positive, and too negative.
 - Coaching on relationship based discussion
 - A constant reminder of the importance of my emotional health
-- A historical remidner of previous states
+- A historical reminder of previous states

 ## Cognitive Health